 There are numerous golf courses, some 20 public, private and 'pay as you play' within a 20 mile radius, including traditional links, parkland and heathland ones, famous ones such as Carnoustie and Rosemount, as well as lesser-known challenges such as Panmure and Edzell to name but a few.
 Just outside that circle lies the 'Home of Golf', St Andrews, and the world renowned Gleneagles.
 There is something for everyone from the beginner to the most able and the area also enjoys an excellent reputation for its clement weather.

 Shopping at the House of Bruar ('Harrods of the North') is 50 minutes drive and there is a nearby local farmers' market on the second Saturday of the month.
 Local seasonal produce from the Vale of Strathmore, such as strawberries and raspberries, and haggis and specialist sausages are easily obtainable.
-Therapeutic massage by the cottage owner is available by arrangement.

 - Sleeps - 2-5